STAIN12/NexGen/README.md

 Installation Instructions:

-• Follow these steps to install your mini-game engine on your development machine:
+• Follow these steps to install the NexGen mini-game engine on your development machine:

 Download the Engine:

-• Visit the repository for your Catreal engine.
+• Visit the repository for the NexGen engine.
 • Locate the "Downloads" or "Releases" section.
 • Choose the appropriate installer for your operating system (Windows).